-Hello, I'm Suki Harrar, a partner in the employment team Wright Hassall.
+Hello, I'm Suki Harrar, a partner in the employment law team at Wright Hassall.
 Today, I have Joanne Duck, an associate with me between us we're going to be covering off most of the common questions asked about returning to work after furlough, redundancy and settlement agreements.

 So kicking off, first of all, with redundancy, perhaps, Jo, if I ask you a redundancy question, that would be helpful to put things into context, to start with.

 Are there any instances where redundancy is automatically unfair?